-Keep up-to-date on concussion information:
+Stay up to date on concussion information:

-- Review your state, league, and/or organization's concussion guidelines and protocols. - Take a training course on concussion.
-CDC offers concussion training at no cost at www.cdc.gov/HEADSUP. - Download CDC's HEADS UP app or a list of concussion signs and symptoms that you can keep on hand.
+- Review your state, league, and organization's concussion plans and rules. - Take a training course on concussion.
+The Centers for Disease Control and Prevention (CDC) offers free concussion training at cdc.gov/HEADSUP. - Download CDC's HEADS UP app or another resource that provides a list of concussion signs and symptoms.

-Check out the equipment and sports facilities:
+Check equipment and sports facilities: